 Based on the duration of construction, negative impacts can be readily predicted and mitigated.
-It should be noted that a comprehensive construction phase Environmental Management Plan (EMP) would be developed and implemented to regulate and minimize the impacts during the construction phase.The following potential environmental impacts were identified during the Scoping Phase of this EIA:
+It should be noted that a comprehensive construction phase Environmental Management Plan (EMP) would be developed and implemented to regulate and minimize the impacts during the construction phase.
+The impacts identified during the Scoping Phase of this EIA are included in Table 3.